In the design of passive solar buildings, the building materials are designed to fulfill two functions:

 Ceilings with external ventilation.
 Roofs receive a lot of radiation in the summer.
 If they have cross ventilation, this heat dissipates.
 It works like a passive solar cooling system.

 Orientation to the sun.
 South-facing windows are capable of capturing more energy.

 It is possible to obtain hot water driving water pipes exposed to the sun.

 What Is the Difference Between Active and Passive Solar Energy?

-The main difference between active and passive solar energy is that in the active one there is a process of energy transformation.
+The main difference between active and passive solar energy is that there is a process of energy transformation in the active one.
 Meanwhile, passive solar energy does not take advantage of any mechanical or electrical device.

 Passive solar energy is the technique that allows you to harness solar energy directly without having to process it.
-For example, depending on the design in the construction of buildings, the amount of natural energy used can be greatly improved.
+For example, depending on the design in buildings' construction, we can significantly improve the amount of natural energy used.